eclipse/lsp4e/documentation/using-language-server-via-configuration-no-code.md

 Eclipse LSP4E provides a way to dynamically define a language server and associate it with some files in the Eclipse IDE, without coding the integration.

-This is quite handy for testing a lanaguage server, however, it's not recommended to rely on it for actual production usage (you should prefer using the `org.eclipse.lsp4e.languageServers` extension point for that).
+This is quite handy for testing a language server, however, it's not recommended to rely on it for actual production usage (you should prefer using the `org.eclipse.lsp4e.languageServers` extension point for that).

 Requirements for the language server
 * The Language Server must be "runnable" from command-line